FCCI Tech (aka the SciComp Tech series)

-Recordings: You can view a playlist of some videos on youtube (and a few more are available to our team internally).
+Recordings: You can view a playlist of some videos on youtube.

 It is not a right but a privilege to participate.
 Free.